Contents

 Day 2: National Archaeological Museum of Athens

 Since day 1 of your Athens Itinerary is so jam-packed, consider a more relaxing day exploring the National Archaeological Museum of Athens.
-Using google maps at our Airbnb, we mapped out to take the subway to the museum.

 The National Archaeological Museum of Athens was founded in the 19th century and is the largest archaeological museum in Greece.
-This Museum is also considered one of the most important museums in the world dedicated to Ancient Greek art.

-I for one was in love with the vast ancient jewelry collection and metalwork.
-If you decide to visit, give yourself plenty of time and make sure you see the above pieces which are some of the most notable.
+I, for one, was in love with the vast ancient jewelry collection and metalwork.
+If you decide to visit, give yourself plenty of time and make sure you see the above pieces, which are some of the most notable.

 Address: 28is Oktovriou 44, Athina 106 82, Greece